-In interpreting the formal relations of Mondrian's compositions, we can develop contents that speak to us about life, not in its fleeting appearances, however, but in its most intimate and authentic ways of being.
+In interpreting the formal relations of Mondrian's compositions, we can develop contents that speak to us about life, not in its fleeting appearances, however, but in its most intimate, authentic and universal ways of being.

 Mondrian's talent and intellectual honesty ensure that form acquires depth and reveals his intimate vision of things.